Seitengewehr 42: Technical specifications

 Production largely made the SG 42 from stamped sheet metal parts.
 The handle scales and sheath are inexpensive and quickly produced, molded phenolic resin parts.
 The blade length was 179.5 mm, the total length was 304 mm (317 mm with sheath).
 The blade had a fuller.
 The knife contained a detachable toolkit in the handle that individuals could use for rifle maintenance and other tasks.
 The toolkit included a screwdriver, small knife, awl, and a corkscrew.
 The protective bracket of the handle served as a cartridge case extractor.

 Analogous to the development of this knife bayonet after WW II, a worldwide development of the bayonet as a mere cutting and stabbing weapon to the plantable utility knife (saw, wire cutter) started.

-The Sudanese bayonet for the post WW II ArmaLite AR-10 battle rifle was an adaptation of the SG 42 with only slight alterations.
+The Sudanese bayonet for the post-war ArmaLite AR-10 battle rifle was an adaptation of the SG 42 with only slight alterations.